Communications Funds & Grants FAQ

 Copies of checks will not be accepted as proof of payment.

-Proposals are due on February 28th and notification of grants will be going out as soon as March 1st.
-Groups will have to complete their projects and submit reports by September 30th.
+The communications grant application opens January 1st, 2021.
+Proposals are due March 7th.
+Grants will be awarded as early as April 6th.
+Grantees will have to complete their projects and submit brief reports by December 1st.

 SE Uplift will pay all authorized requests as quickly as possible and in no more than 30 days of receipt.

 Check requests are submitted to the CPA once a week.
 Checks are delivered to SE Uplift the following Monday morning.